Vegan Life | Recipes

 Brunch is the best meal.
 Lazy weekends, sleeping in, and eating the best breakfast foods later than we should, with people we love.
 What could be better than that?

 So I went on a mission.
 I started trying any pancake recipe I could find, but nothing lived up to my expectations.
 Then, I took my old (non-vegan) recipe, and started making some changes to vegan-ize it.
 The results were amazing!
 The pancakes were light and fluffy, with the perfect texture and buttery flavor.
+I get perfect pancakes every time!
 I can't keep something this good to myself.
 So please make this recipe, enjoy it, and share it with your brunch partners!

 This recipe makes 4-5 large pancakes or 6-7 medium pancakes (serves 2-3 people).
 You can always double the amounts if you need more!